 In this review, we’ll take a look at the reasons that Asana is essential to bloggers and how it can help you manage your time.

-But first, here’s an overview of Asana:
+But first, here’s an introduction of Asana:

 - What is Asana?